 - Are you keeping well hydrated?

-Now that you have your checklist, here are a few failsafe tips and tricks to help you ace those assessments:
+Now that you have your checklist, here are a few foolproof tips and tricks to help you ace those assessments:

 1. Spread out your revision